We say something leaves us speechless when we are moved, or shocked, or stunned to silence.

 As a metaphor, it’s pretty powerful, though, as I’m sure some critics will say, somewhat trite.

-It’s different though, then something has left one literally speechless.
+It’s different though, when something has left one literally speechless.

 I have no voice — that’s a terrifying statement to me.
-It call us visions of powerlessness.
+It call up visions of powerlessness.
 Trying to explain, trying to fix, trying to express — all in vain.

 Is this merely delusional paranoia or are hard times upon us.
 We’ve just come through hard times — more than a decade of war, six years of “worst recession ever” (aka, a depression).
 Layoffs, health problems, strife and loneliness, afflict nearly everyone I know.

 But I repeat, There are things going on that deserve comment and discussion.
 We need to talk to each other, raise our voices in passion and with insight, not insult.
 Tower Time means it is upon us now: if not the apocalypse, then the responsibility to turn our steps to a new direction, where we can avoid that pit, those broken and bitter foundations, and build a better way.

 It’s a new year and a time for new hopes and new resolutions.
 Let us resolve to make those hopes rooted and grounded in love, to bring about stronger foundations that will not tumble from the carelessness of greed or fear.
 That’s a resolution worth keeping.